GregorioEyiProjects/kh-web-project/README.md

 # KH Fullstack App

-This is a on going project for the **Lollipop Nails Shop** , containing:
+This is an on going project for the **Lollipop Nails Shop** , containing:

 - **kh-app-front-end**: Public-facing website (React + Vite + Tailwind CSS)
 - **kh-app-dashboard**: Admin dashboard (React + Vite + Tailwind CSS)